-In some things they went even further:
+In some moments they went even further:

 But there are also disadvantages, which, as often happens, are a continuation of the advantages:

-Another key difference between Google's philosophy and Apple's philosophy is their relationship to user data.
+Another key difference between Google's and Apple's philosophy is their relationship to user data.
 For them, it is a source of income.
-And if you accept the fact that the user completely gives the entire history of his family to them for storage, and at the same time Google has the right to look at it, train its neural networks on it, use it for other internal purposes, including to make more targeted advertising, then this service is actually a very good option.
+And if you accept the fact that the user completely gives the entire history of his family to them for storage, and at the same time Google has the right to look at it, train its neural networks on it, use it for other internal purposes, including targeted advertising, then this service is actually a very good option.

 It may be surprising to see this program in this category, because in the distant past it was a common desktop application, but today everything has changed.
 This is exactly a cloud service plus a desktop application to boot.
 Paid in exactly the same way by subscription for $9.99 per month.
 This amount, in addition to the license for the application, also includes 1TB of storage in the cloud.
 Search and indexing of photos from local folders is not provided there.

-The functionality of the program is very extensive and it is made much better than digiKam, but still little attention is paid to the enjoyment of viewing.
+The functionality of the program is very extensive and it is made much better than digiKam, but still little attention is paid to the enjoyment of photo viewing.

 As you can see, despite the fact that 10 years have passed since the end of support for Picasa, the situation with alternatives is still not very simple.
 There are few worthy direct analogues.
 There are quite a few solutions from neighboring categories, especially cloud services, that have developed during this time.
 However, if the user does not want to become dependent on one of the cloud services and wants to be able to decide where and how to store the digital heritage, then the new Tonfotos application seems to be the best option.
 It still has a long way to go in terms of functionality, but even now it has everything you need to start easily navigating through hundreds of gigabytes of images and enjoy viewing, returning to the best moments of the past.